Activism

 In response to the National Park Service retweeting a New York Times piece on Trump’s Inauguration numbers, Trump’s fragile ego demanded that his administration order the NPS to stop all tweets.

 The National Park Service refuses to be muzzled.
 On January 24th, South Dakota’s Badlands National Park social media team defiantly posted a series of climate change facts from the National Wildlife Federation before being shut down.
-Since then, anonymous employees from the National Park Service started a rogue twitter account:
+Anonymous employees from the National Park Service started a rogue twitter account, and now they’re on Bluesky:

 These courageous federal employees are risking their careers to ensure that the public is kept informed on issues of climate change.
 They are fighting for transparency, truth, and science, and they deserve every ounce of support we can offer them.
 Tweet, email, FB, and phone in your support.
 Visit your local National Parks and thank the employees there in person.
 Donate to the National Parks Conservation Association and the National Park Foundation.